-The Australian Federation of SPELD Associations (AUSPELD) represents all state and territory SPELD Associations.
-These organisations, in turn, represent and support the many thousands of children and adults struggling with both learning difficulties and Specific learning disorders (SLDs) throughout Australia.
-Most of these individuals have persistent literacy and/or numeracy difficulties and a great many face significant barriers accessing education and training.
+Auspeld and the state SPELDs also represent and support children and adults with learning difficulties and Specific Learning Disorders in Australia.
+Most of these individuals have persistent literacy and/or numeracy difficulties and many face significant barriers accessing education and training.
 The implications of this are significant: on long term academic and employment prospects; mental health; community involvement; socio-economic status; and, individual resiliency.
-It is conservatively estimated that well over 20 percent of Australian children are currently struggling with learning difficulties and 3 percent to 5 percent of students are known to have a developmental learning disorder.
+It is conservatively estimated that well over 20 percent of Australian children are currently struggling with learning difficulties and 3 to 5 percent of students are known to have a developmental learning disorder.

 |Patron||Dr Norman Swan|

-|President||Mandy Nayton, Executive Officer, Dyslexia SPELD Foundation WA|
+|President||Mandy Nayton, Chief Executive Officer, Dyslexia-SPELD Foundation WA|

 |Secretary||Georgina Perry, Executive Officer, SPELD NSW|

-|Treasurer||Claire Stonier-Kipen, Chief Executive Officer, SPELD Victoria|
+|Treasurer||Laura McLachlan, Chief Executive Officer, SPELD South Australia|